-Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP
+Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP (Continued)

-Signal Name LQFP Pin No. Туре State During Reset Signal Description GPIOB7 3 Input/ Output Output disabled, internal Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
-(TXD) Input/ Output pull-up enabled, pin is in input mode Transmit Data - SCI transmit data output or transmit / receive in single wire operation.
-(SCL 2) Input/ Output Serial Clock - This pin serves as the I 2 C serial clock.
-After reset, the default state is GPIOB7.
-The peripheral functionality is controlled via the SIM.
-See Section 6.3.8 .
-2. This signal is also bro ought out on t he GPIOB0 pin.
-RESET (GPIOA7) 15 Input Input/Open Drain Output Output disabled, internal pull-up enabled, pin is in input mode Reset - This input is a direct hardware reset on the processor.
+Signal Name LQFP Pin No. Туре State During Reset Signal Description GPIOB7 3 Input/ Output Input with internal pull-up Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(TXD) Output enabled Transmit Data - SCI transmit data output or transmit / receive in single wire operation.
+(SCL 2) Input/ Output Serial Clock - This pin serves as the I 2 C serial clock. · After reset, the default state is GPIOB7.
+The alternative peripheral functionality is controlled via the SIM.
+See Section 6.3.8.
+2. This signal 2.
+This signal is also brought out on the GPIOB0 pin.
+RESET 15 Input Input with internal pull-up enabled Reset - This input is a direct hardware reset on the processor.
 When RESET is asserted low, the chip is initialized and placed in the reset state.
 A Schmitt trigger input is used for noise immunity.
 The internal reset signal will be deasserted synchronous with the internal clocks after a fixed number of internal clocks.
-Port A GPIO - This GPIO pin can be individually programmed as an input or open drain output pin.
-Note that RESET functionality is disabled in this mode and the chip can only be reset via POR, COP reset, or software reset. , • After reset, the default state is RESET.
-GPIOB4 19 Input/ Output Output disabled, internal pull-up Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
-(T0) Input/ Output enabled, pin is in input mode T0 - Timer, Channel 0 (CLKO) Output Clock Output - This is a buffered clock signal.
+(GPIOA7) Input/Open Drain Output Port A GPIO - This GPIO pin can be individually programmed as an input or open drain output pin.
+Note that RESET functionality is disabled in this mode and the chip can only be reset via POR, COP reset, or software reset.
+After reset, the default state is RESET.
+GPIOB4 19 Input/ Output Input with internal pull-up enabled Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(T0) Input/ Output chabled T0 - Timer, Channel 0 (CLKO) Output Clock Output - This is a buffered clock signal.
 Using the SIM_CLKO Select Register (SIM_CLKOSR), this pin can be programmed as any of the following: disabled (logic 0), CLK_MSTR (system clock), IPBus clock, or oscillator output.
 See Section 6.3.7.
 After reset, the default state is GPIOB4.
-The peripheral functionality is controlled via the SIM.
-See Section 6.3.8.
+The alternative peripheral functionality is controlled via the SIM.
+See Section 6.3.8 .

-Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP
+Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP (Continued)